zsiki/GeoEasy/doc/reference_guide.rst

 Polar point
 +++++++++++

-Calculate the coordinates of the detail points from this station
+Calculate the coordinates of the selected point as a polar point.
+The orientation should be done on the stations to calculate from.
+The result is 2D or 3D depending on the available data.

 Intersection
 ++++++++++++